 PROJECT NAME STATUS 7.
-Hydra Capella 132 kV Replacement of two oil filled cables (132kV) between CAPELLA 8 DECENT WORK AND REPORTED TO A REPORT OF THE PROPERTY OF THE and HYDRA substations feeding RBCT (Richards Bay Coal and the second second Terminal) in progress.
-8. Steel Bridge (Mzingazi The concept design phase for the Richards Bay Waterfront Steel 9 NOUSTRY, INNOVATION Bridge) bridge recommended future phases for implementation.
+Hydra Capella 132 kV Replacement of two oil filled cables (132kV) between CAPELLA and HYDRA substations feeding RBCT (Richards Bay Coal Terminal) in progress.
+8. Steel Bridge (Mzingazi 9 NOTERINGTON Bridge) The concept design phase for the Richards Bay Waterfront Steel bridge recommended future phases for implementation.
 The feasibility study has been finalized and outlined: Determined the required statutory approvals (if any), including environmental and water use related and identify long lead items.
 Undertaking a topographical survey and other specialist studies required to inform the processes identified.
 Preparing preliminary designs to initiate the next phase of detail designs, execution, procurement and construction.
 The next phase in the process is detailed design and implementation.
-A design consultant has been appointed to 9.
-Comprehensive attend to the detailed designs.
-A Comprehensive Integrated Transport Plan (CITP) for the whole 9.
-Comprehensive municipal area has been prepared.
-The CITP is a tool that links 8 DECENT WORK AND ECONOMIC GROWTH transports planning elements with related infrastructure in Alle relation to the spatial development framework.
-It gives attention Integrated Transport Plan (CITP) to measures to promote public transport, the needs of learners Transport Flair (CTT) and people with disabilities, non-motorised transport, private transport and travel demand estimation.
+A design consultant has been appointed to attend to the detailed designs.
+9. Comprehensive A Comprehensive Integrated Transport Plan (CITP) for the whole municipal area has been prepared.
+The CITP is a tool that links transports planning elements with related infrastructure in relation to the spatial development framework.
+It gives attention to measures to promote public transport, the needs of learners and people with disabilities, non-motorised transport, private transport and travel demand estimation.
 The CITP responds to transformative levers of the Integrated Urban Development Framework and implementation of the SDF.
-Given that the transport sector is a significant contributor of Greenhouse Gas emissions, the CITP (Non-motorized transport; efficient transport corridors; public transport etc.) is a key 10 intervention area on the Municipal Climate Change Action Plan.
-10. Empangeni CBD Empangeni developed beyond its planned framework and there is increasing pressure for land for bousing and interrolated land 7 AFFORDABLE AND CLEAR FIGHTY 8 DECENT WORK AND ECONOMIC GROWTH 13 ACTION j

-Revitalisation Plan deteriorating ecological infrastructure, (2) hardened urban form ntevitalisation Fiall and building inefficiencies and (2) spatial and land use inefficiency.
-A suite of plans has been developed or are under · implementation of the IUDF (Integrated Urban Development Framework).
-7 Altorball And 8 DECEMT WORK AND ECONOMIC CHOWN 13 ACTION Revitalisation Plan and building inefficiencies and (2) spatial and land use inefficiency.
-A suite of plans has been developed or are under implementation for more efficient transport, stormwater management, energy efficiency as well as greening and landscaping etc. The Revitalization of the Empangeni CBD has further been earmarked as a demonstration project for the implementation of the IUDF (Integrated Urban Development
+Given that the transport sector is a significant contributor of Greenhouse Gas emissions, the CITP (Non-motorized transport; efficient transport corridors; public transport etc.) is a key intervention area on the Municipal Climate Change Action Plan.
+10. Empangeni CBD 7 CONTRACTOR 8 CONTRACTOR 13 CONT CONT CONT Revitalisation Plan Empangeni developed beyond its planned framework and there is increasing pressure for land for housing and interrelated land use components, including transport related requirements.
+The town suffers substantial urban decay with associated (1) deteriorating ecological infrastructure, (2) hardened urban form and building inefficiencies and (2) spatial and land use inefficiency.
+A suite of plans has been developed or are under implementation for more efficient transport, stormwater management, energy efficiency as well as greening and landscaping etc. The Revitalization of the Empangeni CBD has further been earmarked as a demonstration project for the implementation of the IUDF (Integrated Urban Development Framework).